BellaFred/4402PetShopDB/README.md

 ### Test Queries

+Once given proper access to the Supabase organization 'csc4402', enter the 'csc4402' project, open the side bar, and click 'SQL Editor.'
+Copy and paste the following test queries into the editor one by one, then press the 'Run' button.

 Test Query 1 – List all dogs and their adoption fees
 ```
 SELECT petid, name, breed, adoptionfee